reedns/solar-engineering-consultants/src/pages/projects/index.md

 ---
 templateKey: 'project-page'
 path: /projects
-title: Projects by SEC
+title: SEC Projects
 image: /img/alternative-alternative-energy-clean-159397.jpg
 heading: Project Experience
 description: >
-  The SEC principal has contracted services with over 1 GW of projects, having directly overseen the development, engineering, management, construction, and commissioning of more than 150 MW of operational commercial and utility scale solar PV assets.
+  The SEC principal has contracted services with over 1 GW of projects and directly overseen the development, engineering, management, construction, and commissioning of more than 150 MW of operational utility scale and commercial solar PV assets.
 SEC has worked on projects throughout the U.S. Including the states of California, Nevada, Arizona, Idaho, Oregon, Indiana, Maryland, Vermont, and Massachusetts.
 We possess vast experience navigating all stages of the solar and energy storage project lifecycle